 There are two possible outcomes of the appeal:

-You can view the information videos elaborated by the Danish Refugee Council about counselling services for people whose asylum application has been rejected in Denmark, available in Arabic, Danish, Farsi/Dari, English, French, Pashto, Russian and Spanish.
+You can read the Danish Refugee Council’s leaflet ‘If your asylum application is rejected‘ about counselling services for people whose asylum application has been rejected in Denmark, available in Arabic, Danish, Farsi/Dari, English, French, Pashto, Russian, Somali, and Sorani.